abhinababiswas01/Shushruta/README.md

 ## Overview

-Sushruta is a comprehensive tool designed to predict multiple diseases, including diabetes, heart disease, and Parkinson's disease, using machine learning models.
+Shushruta is a comprehensive tool designed to predict multiple diseases, including diabetes, heart disease, and Parkinson's disease, using machine learning models.
 The system leverages various datasets and provides a user-friendly interface for making predictions.

 ## Features